Francis X. King

 George Francis King (10 January 1934 - 8 November 1994), known as Francis X. King, was a British occult writer and editor from London who wrote about tarot, divination, witchcraft, magic, sex magic, tantra, and holistic medicine.
 He was a member of the Society of the Inner Light, an offshoot of the Alpha et Omega, which in turn was an offshoot of the Hermetic Order of the Golden Dawn.

-Controversy
+Controversies

 King's 1973 publication of The Secret Rituals of the O.T.O. infuriated their order head Grady McMurtry, because the fraternity's secrets were being revealed in 1820.
 In an O.T.O newsletter, McMurtry stated their policy at the time: "We do not endorse the publication of this material because the so called 9th degree section does not include the paper (titled IX degree Emblems and Modes of Use) which Aleister Crowley handed me at 93 Jermyn St circa 1943-44 e.v. without which the whole thing is nonsense."
 Francis King is thought to have been given the rest of the rituals (sans the missing one) by Gerald Yorke.

+Around the same time, King began to establish a new occult order.
+Members would begin by participating in a correspondence course before passing to a physical lodge, which King made equipment for and opened with the help of occultist friends.
+However, the Golden Dawn temple which King claimed his new Order had lineage from, the Hermanubis in Bristol, was made up by King, as were many of the teachings he claimed were in documents passed onto him.
+This deception found its way into works by Ithell Colquhoun and the Hermetic Tablet journal, complicating accurate histories and teachings of the Golden Dawn and Stella Matutina.
+King never progressed any students to the physical lodge and later claimed that whilst the Hermanubis temple had existed, it did not have a legitimate lineage.